pawelmhm/pawelmhm.github.io/_posts/2016-04-22-asyncio-aiohttp.markdown

 {% endhighlight %}

 How long will it take to run this?

 On my machine running above synchronous client took 2:45.54 minutes.

+My async code looks just like above code samples, you can see it in [full here](https://bpaste.net/show/28089ddba63a).
 How long will async client take?

-Well on my machine it took 0:03.48 seconds.
+On my machine it took 0:03.48 seconds.

 It is interesting that it took exactly as long as longest delay from my server.
 If you look into messages printed by client script you can see how great async HTTP client is.
-Some responses got 3 seconds delay.
+Some responses had 0 delay but others got 3 seconds delay.
 In synchronous client they would be blocking and waiting, your machine would simply stay idle for this time.
-Async client does not waste it's time, when something is delayed it simply does something else, processes all other responses.
+Async client does not waste time, when something is delayed it simply does something else, issues other requests or processes all other responses.
 You can see this clearly in logs, first there are responses with 0 delay, then after they arrrived you can see responses with 1 seconds delay, and so on until most delayed responses arrive.